 Yes.
 Landlords in Michigan must, within 14 days of the tenant's taking possession of the rental, furnish in writing the landlord's name and address for receiving communications and the name and address of the financial institution or surety where the deposit will be held.
 Landlords in Michigan must also provide tenants with advance notice before taking any deductions out of the security deposit, such as for the cost of repairing damage to the property caused by the tenant.
 Michigan landlords must also alert tenants to their obligation to private in writing a forwarding mailing address to the landlord within four days after termination of occupancy.

 If you want to go right to the source and look up Michigan law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Michigan Compiled Laws § § 554.602 to 554.616.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Michigan.
-For tips on looking up Michigan state and local laws, check out Nolo's State Laws & Legal Research section.
+To access your state law, check out the Library of Congress’s legal research site.